When To Pick Banana Peppers | The Ripe Guide

 When To Pick Your Banana Peppers

-Banana peppers are best when they are harvested at the right time, however it’s most likely that you don’t know when to harvest them so you need to keep these tips in mind:
+Banana peppers are best when you harvest at the right time, however it’s most likely that you don’t know when to harvest them so you need to keep these tips in mind:

 It’s a mistake to think that all other banana peppers mature at the right time.

-Some banana peppers mature at different times for different reasons:
+Some sweet banana peppers mature at different times for different reasons:

-- Plants may be planted in soils that have different qualities
+- Banana Pepper Plants may be planted in soils that have different qualities

 - Watering my not be consistent to allow plants to grow properly